chef-boneyard/chef-web-docs-2016/includes_manage_server_hosted/includes_manage_server_hosted_permissions.rst

    .. image:: ../../images/step_manage_server_hosted_permission_object.jpg

-Updating permissions for the billing admin
+Update Permissions for Billing Admin
 =====================================================
 You can also change who is the billing admin, the users that are able to see and edit the billing information on the account: